The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ## 5.1 Rattling Coils

-One Rattling Coil is generated when using either twinblade combo starter, or from using Serpent’s Ire.
+One Rattling Coil is generated when using either Vicewinder or Vicepit, or from using Serpent’s Ire.
 Rattling Coils are located on the bottom of the Vipersight Gauge.
 For each Rattling Coil stored, a red gem will light up, with a maximum of three Rattling Coils able to be stored at once.

 ![](/img/jobs/vpr/rattlingcoil.png)